pawelgrzybek/pawelgrzybek.com/content/posts/2015-12-06-background-video-made-easy.md

 ---
 title: Background video made easy
-description: HTML5 comes with video tag that we can use to create video as a background with a little bit help from CSS.
+summary: HTML5 comes with video tag that we can use to create video as a background with a little bit help from CSS.
 Let’s add some movement to our projects.
 photo: 2015-12-06.jpg
 ---